YoonMohMohAung/FaceDetection/README.md

 🧠 **Face & Eye Detection using OpenCV**

+This is the beginner friendly project just for the practice to understand more about face detection and use of openCV and WebCam.

 This project demonstrates **face and eye detection** using **Haar Cascade Classifiers** in OpenCV.
 It includes two scripts:
 - `main.py` → Detects faces and eyes from an **image**